michael-ross-ven/vengeance/README.md

 of values in parallel, performed as SIMD instructions at the microprocessor level.
 But again, this performance optimization comes at a cost: the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which all must be memorized by the developer.
-This often leads to convoluted syntax that's counter-inituitive to write, and quite effortful to read, especially when method-chaining is overused.
+This often leads to convoluted syntax that's counter-inituitive to write, and effortful to read, especially when method-chaining is overused.

     # wait, what exactly does this do again?
     df['column'] = np.sign(df.column.diff().fillna(0)).shift(-1).fillna(0) \